 - Entries include Armed, Safe, Trigger, ARC, USB connection, PowerSave mode, firmware updates, time synchronizations, PPM changes, SPPM End of Transmission, agency setting changes, etc.

 - The duration of each Trigger and ARC event.

-- The duration of each Safe event (when the safety switch was moved to the down [SAFE] position and how long the CEW was armed).
+- The duration of each Safe event (when the safety switch was shifted to the down [SAFE] position and how long the CEW was armed).

-- The internal temperature is shown for armed session events except for Trigger and ARC events.
+- The internal temperature is shown for Armed and Safe events.

 - Battery percentage is shown for all armed session events (Armed, Trigger, ARC, Safe).